-This tutorial explains the uses of PROC FORMAT in the most common data manipulation tasks.
+This tutorial explains the uses of PROC FORMAT in data analysis tasks.
+It includes several examples to help understand the practical application of PROC FORMAT.

 Sample Data |